-What is "magical realism?”
-Is it a genre, a style, a label for elaborated fiction from the Third World?
+What is "magical realism"?
+Is it a genre, a style, a label for elaborate fiction from the Third World?
 How does magical realism, a globalized phenomenon, reflect upon globalization itself?
-The course will address such questions by studying fascinating works (excerpts) from places as diverse as Cuba, Colombia, India, Germany, and the U.S. The two main goals will be 1) to trace the trajectory of the concept from its origins in 1920s post-expressionist painting to its contemporary developments, and 2) to articulate well-informed positions on the scholarly debates that pertain to both particular seminal works and magical realism as a whole.
+The course will address such questions by providing a deep, contextualized study of the masterpiece most commonly associated with magical realism: One Hundred Years of Solitude by Gabriel García Márquez.
+The two main goals will be (1) to train students in college-level literary and cultural criticism, and (2) to articulate well-informed positions on the scholarly debates that pertain both to this particular work and to magical realism as a whole.

-Topics include: transactions between metropolitan centers and peripheral locations in the production and transformation of magical realism; postcolonial approaches from and against the literature on the topic; politics of authenticity; relations between story-telling and historical grand-narratives, and between fantasy and critique.
-Works include: novels, plays, and short stories by García Márquez, Rushdie, and Morrison; movies by Schlondorff and Benigni.
+Topics include: transactions between metropolitan centers and peripheral locations in the production and transformation of magical realism; postcolonial approaches from and against the literature on the topic; translatability; relations between story-telling and historical grand-narratives, and between fantasy and critique.
+Complementary excerpts may include selections by Rushdie, Morrison, Carpentier, Benigni, and Del Toro.